Universität Bonn

 The International Office of the University of Bonn organises Welcome Days in the week before the beginning of the semester.
 During the welcome days all important administrative formalities are executed.

 Like in many university towns in Germany, the housing situation for students in Bonn is quite difficult, especially in October.
-Please start searching for accommodation, also on the private market, as early as possible and read the detailed and useful information and advices provided by the International Office of the University of Bonn.
+Please start searching for accommodation, also on the private market, as early as possible and read the detailed and useful information provided by the International Office of the University of Bonn.

 Medical Education in Germany